iaifi/iaifi.github.io/summer-workshop.md

 **11:30 am–12:00 pm ET**

-Machine Learning and Physics: The Alliance of the Titans - Ayan Paul, Northeastern
+*Machine Learning and Physics: The Alliance of the Titans*

+Ayan Paul, Northeastern

 <details>
 <summary>Abstract</summary>